1988 Indianapolis 500: Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 Major changes were ushered in for 1988.
 Don Ohlmeyer was brought in as one of the directors, and a new style of the broadcast reflected Ohlmeyer's influence.
 The opening tease featured Alan Silvestri's score from the film The Delta Force, in a medley with the instrumental song "Katydid's Ditty" by Mason Williams.
 The Delta Force intros (known as the "Page Teases"), narrated by Paul Page, would become a popular fixture of the ABC telecasts of the Indy 500, Brickyard 400, and other Indycar races, through 1998 and reprised again in 2001.

 With Jim McKay departed, Paul Page served as both host and play-by-play announcer.
 Bobby Unser and Sam Posey returned as color commentators, and this three-man booth crew would cover the Indy 500 and other Indycar races on ABC through 1995.

 Jack Arute and Brian Hammons served as pit reporters, the only time a crew of only two men covered the pits since going to a live broadcast.

 New RaceCam angles debuted for 1988.
 Along with the "over-the-shoulder" camera, there were also cameras facing backwards from the cars, as well as a cockpit camera looking up at the driver.

+1987–88 USAC Gold Crown Championship

+The 1987–88 USAC Gold Crown Championship season consisted of one sanctioned race.
+The schedule was based on a split-calendar, beginning in June 1987 and running through May 1988.
+Starting in 1981, USAC scaled back their participation in top-level Indy car racing, and ultimately ceased sanctioning races outside of the Indianapolis 500 following their 1983–84 season.
+Subsequently, the Gold Crown Championship would consist of only one event annually; the winner of the Indianapolis 500 would be the de facto Gold Crown champion, as it was their lone points-paying event.
+The preeminent national championship season was instead sanctioned by CART, and the Indy 500 paid championship points separately (on a different scale) toward the CART championship as well.

+Rick Mears, by virtue of winning the 1988 Indianapolis 500, also won the 1987–88 USAC Championship.